Py4Phy/PHY432/modules/python/modules_packages.md

 hbar = physics.constants.PlanckConstant / (2*math.pi)
 ```
 Note
-{: .label .label-yellow .float-left }
+{: .label .label-yellow .d-inline }
 In this example, the standard `math` module does *not* overwrite (or "shadow") the
 `physics.math` module (or *vice versa*): they live in different namespaces. *Packages
-organize modules* in so that name collisions are avoided.
+organize modules* so that name collisions are avoided.
+{: .d-inline }

 All module files are contained in a single directory and the directory